narajaon/onestatus/README.md

-*Disclaimer*: This pluggin as been tested with neovim so vim support is not garanted.
+*Disclaimer*: This plugin has been tested with neovim so vim support is not garanteed.
 Feel free to open a PR if you want to contribute !

 # Motivation
-OneStatus is an interface helps you interact with your tmux.<br>
+OneStatus is an interface that helps you interact with your tmux.<br>
 One of my goal with it was to get rid of vim's redundant statusline and instead use tmux's.

 Much better !